When

 like I hope we would withdraw our support of slavery... were we born

-When we get up in the morning and we aren't pressured by an updated, new and improved society... when we aren't moved by guilt or habit... when we do it because it is our deep desire to ease suffering, that is when we have truly grown.
+When we get up in the morning, and we aren't pressured by an updated, new and improved society or moved by guilt or habit... when we do it because it is our deep desire to ease suffering, that is when we have truly grown.

 That's